Dyslexia: Society and culture

 As is the case with any disorder, society often makes an assessment based on incomplete information.
 Before the 1980s, dyslexia was thought to be a consequence of education, rather than a neurological disability.
 As a result, society often misjudges those with the disorder.
 There is also sometimes a workplace stigma and negative attitude towards those with dyslexia.
 If the instructors of a person with dyslexia lack the necessary training to support a child with the condition, there is often a negative effect on the student's learning participation.

 Since at least the 1960s in the UK, the children diagnosed with developmental dyslexia have consistently been from privileged families.
 Although half of prisoners in the UK have significant reading difficulties, very few have ever been evaluated for dyslexia.
 Access to some special educational resources and funding is contingent upon having a diagnosis of dyslexia.
 As a result, when Staffordshire and Warwickshire proposed in 2018 to teach reading to all children with reading difficulties, using techniques proven to be successful for most children with a diagnosis of dyslexia, without first requiring the families to obtain an official diagnosis, dyslexia advocates and parents of children with dyslexia were fearful that they were losing a privileged status.

 Stigma and success

-The stigma surrounding dyslexia is just beginning to be understood.
-As awareness increases, it is informative to observe the long list of notable people with dyslexia who have struggled and ended up with successful careers, among them Whoopi Goldberg, who said:

-Their success was not without struggle.
-Henry Winkler said:
+Due to the various cognitive processes that dyslexia affects and the overwhelming societal stigma around the disability, individuals with dyslexia often employ behaviors of self-stigma and perfectionistic self-presentation in order to cope with their disability.
+The perfectionist self-presentation is when an individual attempts to present themselves as the perfect ideal image and hides any imperfections.
+This behavior presents serious risk as it often results in mental health issues and refusal to seek help for their disability.